 Trains in Japan are fast, efficient and get you to your destination on time, nearly every time!
 However, there are two train lines that operate services from Tokyo to Hakone.
 Which one you take will depend on the station you’re departing from and whether or not you wish to use the Japan Rail Pass:

-Once you arrive at Hakone-Yumoto station, you’ll need to change trains onto the Hakone Tozan Railway line, which will take you to the town of Gora and several other towns within the Hakone region.
-Transport from Hakone-Yumoto station and within the Hakone region is covered by a separate ticket.
-Pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all trains, buses, boats and ropeways within the Hakone region.
+Once you arrive at Hakone-Yumoto station, you’ll need to change trains onto the Hakone Tozan Railway line, which will take you to the town of Gora and several other towns within the region.
+Transport from Hakone-Yumoto station and within the region is covered by a separate ticket.
+Pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all trains, buses, boats, and ropeways within the Hakone and Kamakura regions.
 This pass also includes free or discounted entry to the many Hakone attractions for up to 3-days.

 From Tokyo Station or Shinagawa Station – If you have a Japan Rail Pass, then the most economical way of getting to Hakone is to catch the Shinkansen train (bullet train) on the Tokaido Line from Tokyo or Shinagawa stations to Odawara.
-Once in Odawara, you’ll need to change onto the Hakone-Tozan Line for the rest of the journey to Hakone-Yumoto station and onwards.
+Once in Odawara, you’ll need to change onto the Hakone Tozan Line for the rest of the journey.

 Traveller Tip: If you plan to travel around Japan by Japan Rail (and trust me this is the best way), you MUST pre-purchase your Japan Rail Pass before arriving in the country.
 You cannot purchase a Japan Rail Pass after you arrive.
 Click here to purchase your Japan Rail Pass online at least 2 weeks before you arrive.
 I also recommend purchasing the Hakone Kamakura Pass as this includes most transport services around Hakone.
 Click here to purchase the Hakone Kamakura Pass online in advance.
-You can also combine your trip to Hakone with a visit to Kamakura using the same pass!
+You can also visit Kamakura using the same pass!

 How to Get to Hakone by Car